Dillonzellis/dotfiles/README.md

 curl -L https://raw.githubusercontent.com/Dillonzellis/dotfiles/master/.local/bin/setup-dotfiles.sh | bash -s -- --force-wallpapers
 ```

+When wallpapers are included, they'll be automatically copied to `~/Pictures/wallpapers` for easy access.
+If you already have a wallpapers folder there, it'll be backed up as `wallpapers_backup` first.

 If you skip wallpapers initially, you can always add them later:

 ```bash